Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 - **Live main canvas** — `useCanvasPreview.runPreview` (send preview) and
   `drawRoomHandlers` (lobby thumbnail, 400px).
 These re-render the whole live scene *while the user is interacting* → the "super lag".
-- **Clone canvas** — `drawLoad.runSave` (autosave thumbnail, 300px, already
+- **Clone canvas** — `object.action` (save action, 1080px, one-shot user
-  yielded on cloned objects) and `object.action` (save action, 1080px, one-shot user action).
-These don't compete with the live tile engine.
+  action).
+Autosave no longer belongs here: it uses the already-rendered live canvas preview and persists a time-sliced JSON snapshot without cloning the Fabric scene.

 **The live-canvas cases don't need a new worker at all.** The engine already holds the whole scene as off-thread `ImageBitmap` tiles *and* a worker-built